Besu supports two node types, commonly referred to as full nodes and archive nodes.

 When starting fast synchronization, Besu first downloads the world state for a recent block verified by its peers (referred to as a pivot block), and then begins fast synchronization from the genesis block.

-Fast synchronization is the default for named networks specified with
+Fast synchronization is the default for named networks specified using the

 --network option, except for the